wlans/MMM-AccuWeatherForecastDeluxe/README.md

 This module is set to be 300px wide by default.
 If you wish to override it, you can add the following to your `custom.css` file:

 ```
-.MMM-DarkSkyForecast .module-content {
+.MMM-OpenWeatherMapForecast .module-content {
   width: 500px; /* adjust this to taste */
 }
 ```

 Most important elements of this module have one or more class names applied.
-Examine the `MMM-DarkSkyForecast.css` or inspect elements directly with your browser of choice to determine what class you would like to override.
+Examine the `MMM-OpenWeatherMapForecast.css` or inspect elements directly with your browser of choice to determine what class you would like to override.

 ## For Module Developers

 This module broadcasts a notification when it recieves a weather update.
-The notification is `DARK_SKY_FORECAST_WEATHER_UPDATE` and the payload contains Dark Sky's JSON weather forecast object.
-For details on the weather object, see https://darksky.net/dev/docs.
+The notification is `OPENWEATHER_ONE_CALL_FORECAST_DATA` and the payload contains OpenWeatherMap's JSON weather forecast object.
+For details on the weather object, see https://openweathermap.org/api/one-call-api.

 ## Attributions